aai-institute/pyDVL/README-dev.md

 The last 2 are used in the [publish.yaml](.github/workflows/publish.yaml) CI workflow to publish packages to [PyPI](https://pypi.org/) from the develop after a Github release creation.

+#### Release to TestPyPI

+We use bump2version to bump the build part of the version number, create a tag and push it from CI.

+To do that, we use 2 different tox environments:

+- **publish-test-package**: Builds and publishes a package to TestPyPI
+- **bump-dev-version-and-create-tag**: Uses bump2version to bump the dev version, commit the new version and create a corresponding git tag.

 #### Automatic release process

 In order to create an automatic release, a few prerequisites need to be